InMechaSol/IMS/README.md

 # IMS - an Enterprise Compute Ecosystem Solution
-the IMS repository is an open source example of InMechaSol's Ecosystem Approach to Enterprise Compute Solutions.  an Ecosystem is comprised of many differenet human actors (users, operators, developers) and mixed compute solutions (embedded products, user interfaces, web and IoT).
-The Enterprise Architecture is designed to Maximize the Reuse of Tested Intellectual Property (IP).
+- the IMS repository is an open source example of InMechaSol's Ecosystem Approach to Enterprise Compute Solutions.
+- an Ecosystem is comprised of many differenet human actors (users, operators, developers)
+- and mixed compute solutions (embedded products, user interfaces, web and IoT).
+### The Enterprise Architecture is designed to Maximize the Reuse of Tested Intellectual Property (IP).
+### Promote New Innovation over Recreation!
 - Each compute solution within the ecosystem
   - is created from tested reusable components purpose built for
     - cross-platform performance guarantees